Microsoft to erase its carbon footprint, past and future, in climate push

 “The scope and scale of this proposal is exactly the kind of bold action we need from the business community,” the pair, chairs of the bipartisan Senate Climate Solutions Caucus, said in a statement.

-Microsoft plans to cut carbon emissions by more than half by 2030 across its supply chain, an effort that will require technology that does not fully exist, company President Brad Smith said.
+Microsoft plans to cut carbon emissions by more than half by 2030 across its supply chain, an effort requiring technology that does not fully exist, company President Brad Smith said.

-He said Microsoft would widen the reach of an internal fee that it has charged to its business groups to account for their carbon emissions.
+He said Microsoft would widen the reach of a fee it has charged its business divisions to account for their carbon emissions.

 Microsoft said it charges $15 per metric ton for core carbon emissions internally and will expand the coverage in phases to cover all emissions.
-Microsoft’s price is lower than that for carbon traded in both California, where it was $17 per ton in the most recent auction, and the European Union, where 26.57 euros, or $29.58, in the current quarter.
+Microsoft’s price is lower than that for carbon traded in California, where it was $17 per ton in the most recent auction, and the European Union, where it was estimated to trade at 26.57 euros, or $29.58, in the current quarter.

-Co-founder Bill Gates was an early backer of British Columbia-based Carbon Engineering, one of a handful of companies developing direct air capture technology.
+Co-founder Bill Gates was an early backer of British Columbia-based Carbon Engineering, among a handful of developers of direct air capture technology.

 Carbon Engineering CEO Steve Oldham said the firm’s first direct air capture plant is under construction and is expected to capture 1 million metric tons of carbon dioxide each year.